LichessPlayer0550/Gauss-reduction/README.md

 # Gauss-reduction
-small tool to compute Gauss reduction of a quadratic form, no numpy no sympy just maths
+Small tool to compute Gauss reduction of a quadratic form, useful to compute signature or rank